Archisman-Mridha/exploring-ebpf/README.md

 - [ ] Study about [cargo metadata](https://doc.rust-lang.org/cargo/commands/cargo-metadata.html)

+- [ ] Properly explain, why we need VLAN / VXLAN (stateless) to establish a single virtual Layer 2 network across multiple physical LANs connected via a layer 3 switch.

+- [ ] Understand how an MPSC channel works.
+Maybe, build one yourself 😉.

 ## GOTCHAs

 - A kernelspace component package is built using its corresponding userspace component package, with the help of `aya-build`.